taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

     fs/vfat/vfat.ko

 </li>
-<li>Transfer these modules to the drone via FTP and before inserting the modules run the following commands on the drone to activate the USB port in the drone hardware:
+<li>Transfer these modules to the drone via FTP and before inserting the modules, run the following commands on the drone to activate the USB port in the drone hardware:

     # gpio 127 -d ho 1
     # gpio 127 -d i